Fumi Kaneko: Early life

-Kaneko was raised in Osaka.
-She started ballet at age three, and at 8, she started attending Jinushi Kaoru Ballet School until 11 pm.
+Kaneko was born and raised in Osaka.
+She started ballet at age three, and at eight, she started attending Jinushi Kaoru Ballet School until 11 pm.
 Her training was mainly in the Russian style.

-Due to the lack of performance opportunities for young dancers in Japan, she competed in various international competitions, winning first class distinction at Varna International Ballet Competition in 2008, and a silver medal at Moscow International Ballet Competition in 2009.
+Due to the lack of performance opportunities for young dancers in Japan, she competed in various international competitions, winning first class distinction at Varna International Ballet Competition in 2008, and silver medals at Moscow International Ballet Competition in 2009 and USA International Ballet Competition in 2010.